Mallchad/emacs_c_dev_config/README.md

 C-j is now 'join-line
 M-p is now 'scroll-up-in-place
 M-n is now 'scroll-down-in-place
-C-s will a now instead pull up hydra-slayer, a prefix command that allows you to kill entire regions of text more easilly, for text searching see hydra-query C-q is now hydra-query, a prefix command for searching, C-q s replaces isearch with helm-swoop
+C-s will a now instead pull up 'hydra-slayer, a prefix command that allows you to kill entire regions of text more easilly, for text searching see hydra-query C-q is now 'hydra-query, a prefix command for searching, C-q s replaces isearch with helm-swoop
-C-r is now avy-goto-char this is an extremely efficient way of text navigation M-r is now avy-pop-mark which will navigate through previous locations before avy enhanced movement
+C-r is now 'avy-goto-char this is an extremely efficient way of text navigation M-r is now 'avy-pop-mark which will navigate through previous locations before avy enhanced movement
-C-x e is now crux-find-user-init-file
+C-x e is now 'crux-find-user-init-file
-C-x k now calls a new function 'cemacs-kill-volatile-buffer
+C-x k now calls a new function 'cemacs-kill-volatile-buffer C-x a calls 'restart-emacs